How Much Does It Cost to Rewire a House?

 - Avoid opening walls whenever possible.
 This might involve running the new wires in conduit that can be painted to match the wall color.
 The repairs required to fix the walls if they’re opened can add up to 25 to 30 percent of the project cost.

 - Have all your wiring needs taken care of at the same time.
 Sure, it’s cheaper to wire a single room rather than a whole house, but if you plan to have the entire home rewired eventually, you can usually save money by having the electrician do it all at once.

 - If the wiring isn’t especially old, consider adding a few new circuits rather than rewiring the entire house.

 - Choose contractor-grade panels, especially if the panel won’t be somewhere overly visible.

 - If the job requires opening walls and you’re an experienced DIYer, ask if you can handle the wall replacement or repair yourself.

 - If the electrician runs wires along the wall surface, paint over the wires instead of hiring someone.

 - After rewiring, you’ll likely need to update many of your home’s fixtures.
 This can be another significant cost not included in the price of rewiring, but it’s an easy place to save money by going for cheaper fixtures.

 - Find out when your home was built or when it was last rewired.
 You may be dealing with an electrical problem that could be unrelated to the age of the home’s wiring.

-Questions to Ask About the Cost to Rewire a House
+Questions to Ask About Rewiring a House

 In addition to the most common question—how much does it cost to rewire a house—asking the following questions will help ensure you get the best job for the price.